Skip to main content

 In 2005, national mall operator Simon Property Group bought a 50% stake in Coddingtown.
 Their goal was to modernize the center and re-energize the tenant mix.
 During this time, Gottschalks began to fade.
 After its closure in 2009, that space was eventually cleared to make way for Target, which opened in 2014 and remains one of the mall’s busiest draws.

-2004 Coddingtown Mall directory map showing store locations, anchor tenants, and mall layout prior to the arrival of Target and Whole Foods.
+2004 Coddingtown mall map showing store locations, anchor tenants, and mall layout prior to the arrival of Target and Whole Foods.

-A 2004 directory of Coddingtown Mall offers a snapshot of the center’s layout and tenant mix in the early 2000s — just before major renovations and anchor changes reshaped the property.
+A 2004 mall map of Coddingtown offers a snapshot of the center’s layout and tenant mix — just before major renovations and anchor changes reshaped the property.

 2010s – revitalization & return to local roots